DanielJunghans/danieljunghans.github.io/_projects/1_project.markdown

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph1.PNG">
 </div>
+The neural networks could not perform as well as the baseline.
+For my next experiment, I gave my ANNs access to every activation function in the neat-python library.
+The were the results for all 50 runs after 20,000 generations:
 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph2.PNG">
 </div>
+It is clear that the neural networks improved, but they still failed to surpass the baseline.
+My next experiment was to run all the ANNs on a un-normalized dataset.
+This was the result for all 50 runs after 15,000 generations:

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph3.PNG">
 </div>

+for this figure, I added a horizontal line to the residual plot to show the average error for my baseline.
+After this experiment, I noticed that all of my ANNs were performing about as well as the baseline.
+This told me that my ANNs were not very complex and were using the same strategy of my baseline.

 [Here is a link to the github repository!](https://github.com/DanielJunghans/NEAT_Project)